from science to meaning

 Relevant Training

-To complement my 15 years of teaching and research in the neuroscience of stress and mental health, I’ve completed advanced trainings in generational trauma resolution, somatic healing and systemic healing.
-Together these trainings and how I use them allows mt to help people uncover hidden generational and existential patterns, transform emotional challenges and expand into lives filled with more meaning, satisfaction and ease.
+To complement 15 years of teaching and research in the neuroscience of stress and mental health, I’ve trained extensively in generational trauma resolution, somatic healing, and systemic approaches to transformation.

 • Family Systems Constellations Foundations Training (Andrea Bosbach Largent; founder Bert Hellinger): Understanding and shifting generational trauma patterns with systemic phenomenology.